 14 Mola Mola fish in Bali

-Let’s hear from let Marion :
+Let’s hear from Marion :

-“During a dive there we stopped to admire one sunfish, then two, then three, until we realized we were on Sunfish highway, surrounded by fourteen of them !
+“During a dive there, we stopped to admire one sunfish, then two, then three, until we realized we were on Sunfish highway, surrounded by fourteen of them!
 Lucky you want to say?
 It all depends on the guide!
 So get your fins! ”

 The combo Mola Mola – Manta Ray

 September 14, 2023.
 The previous day, we spotted a whale shark at Manta Point with Dune Penida dive center.
-So, we really wanted to see it again… We jumped in the water directly to the Manta Point wall.
+So, we really wanted to see it again… We jumped into the water directly to the Manta Point wall.
 We were diving with Fhon, a friend and dive instructor from Phuket, who had brought her big camera.
 We saw the first Manta ray, then a second one.

-And then, Karl, Dune Bali and Dune Penida course director, started making big signs.
+And then, Karl, Dune Penida course director, started making big signs.
 He had spotted a sunfish.
 We swam towards him and saw a second one!
 Fhon took this beautiful photo and only realized afterwards that both sunfish were in her picture.
 She was so focused that she had only seen one!
 You can watch my video at the end of this article.

-3 Mola Mola at Sental Dive Site on July 20 2024
+3 sunfish at Sental Dive Site on July 20, 2024

 As we descended into the depths, we encountered the thermocline, and the water turned chilly.
 The sight of numerous bannerfish eagerly waiting to clean the majestic Mola Mola from their parasites pushed us to dive deeper.
 Our excitement soared when we first spotted a graceful marbled ray gliding by.
 Moments later, not one, but two magnificent sunfish appeared before our eyes!
 And just when we thought it couldn’t get any better, a third sunfish joined the spectacle.